Epistaxis and major nasal bleeding

 • Give 4-factor PCC (dose per INR/weight/local protocol) + IV vitamin K

-• Send repeat INR after PCC; continue haemostatic resuscitation (fibrinogen/platelets as needed) and treat bleeding source
+• Send repeat INR after PCC, continue haemostatic resuscitation (fibrinogen/platelets as needed) and treat bleeding source

 • Consider TXA and involve haematology early